LukeScott315/nba-mvp-vote-share-model/README.md

 ## Project Notes
-This project was built as a personal sports analytics project to practice data cleaning, regression modeling, backtesting, and interpreting model results in an NBA context.
+This project was built as a personal sports analytics project to practice data cleaning, regression modeling, backtesting, and interpreting model results in tbe NBA.
 It is not meant to be a definitive MVP formula.
 Even in the model's misses, we can have interesting takeaways.

 IMPORTANT: Some cells may take a minute to run because the notebook uses time.sleep between Basketball Reference requests.
 This is intentional and helps avoid sending requests too quickly while scraping data.